ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     # for more information
     man screen

-Executing the script can look like this:
+Executing the script can look like this (recommended for developers):

     bash start_launcher_container.sh ~/.ssh/<the name of your key>.pem latest

-For example, when launching the tagged 3.0.7 release use
+For example for cloud shepherds, when launching the tagged 3.0.7 release use

     bash start_launcher_container.sh ~/.ssh/<the name of your key>.pem 3.0.7